re-connect/provisioning/readme.md

 * Ssh key generation, this can be used as a deploy key
 * Add gitlab.com to known hosts
 * Conpatibility with certbot and nginx
+* Already filled dotenv files for all platforms

 ## First deployment